hyperledger/besu-docs/docs/public-networks/how-to/pre-merge-history-expiry.md

 ## Sync without pre-merge blocks

+This option has the most downtime but the most disk space savings.
 By default, syncing a Besu node using `SNAP` sync will prune pre-merge blocks and only retain their headers:

 ```bash